MShel/pythonVideoStream/README.md

 # pythonVideoStream
 what I want to do here is just some experiments with ability to push video stream from opencv to remote socket, so that would have server and client sides

+here is the trello board with what is going on https://trello.com/b/ZxRjPN2B/pythonvideostream